Education in France: Other universities

-Grandes écoles
+Public and private Grandes écoles

-The grandes écoles of France are elite higher-education establishments.
+The grandes écoles of France are elite higher-education institutions.
 They are generally focused on a single subject area (e.g., engineering or business), have a small size (typically between 100 and 300 graduates per year), and are highly selective.
 They are widely regarded as prestigious, and most of France's scientists and executives have graduated from a grande école.

-National rankings are published every year by various magazines.L'Étudiant, Palmarès des écoles d'ingénieurs.L'Usine nouvelle, Palmarès des écoles d'ingénieurs.
+National rankings are published every year by various magazines.
 While the rankings slightly vary from year to year, the top grandes écoles have been very stable for decades: